Summary

 Foreign affairs

-Wild has been critical of Brazil‘s president Jair Bolsonaro for holding views she characterized as “far-right“, “misogynistic“, “homophobic” and “anti-immigrant“.
-In March 2019, she and 29 other Democratic lawmakers wrote U.S. Secretary of State Mike Pompeo a letter that read in part, “Since the election of far-right candidate Jair Bolsonaro as president, we have been particularly alarmed by the threat Bolsonaro’s agenda poses to the LGBTQ+ community and other minority communities, women, labor activists, and political dissidents in Brazil.
+Wild was critical of Brazil‘s president Jair Bolsonaro, which she characterized as “far-right“, “misogynistic“, “homophobic” and “anti-immigrant“.
+In March 2019, she and 29 other Democratic lawmakers wrote a letter to U.S. secretary of state Mike Pompeo, which read in part, “Since the election of far-right candidate Jair Bolsonaro as president, we have been particularly alarmed by the threat Bolsonaro’s agenda poses to the LGBTQ+ community and other minority communities, women, labor activists, and political dissidents in Brazil.
 We are deeply concerned that, by targeting hard-won political and social rights, Bolsonaro is endangering Brazil’s long-term democratic future.”[33]

 In 2023, Wild voted against H.Con.Res.
 21, which directed President Biden to remove U.S. troops from Syria within 180 days.[34][35]

-In February 2023, Wild signed a letter advocating for President Biden to give F-16 fighter jets to Ukraine.[36]
+In February 2023, Wild signed a letter urging President Biden to give F-16 fighter jets to Ukraine.[36]

 Healthcare